Manheim Township High School: Academic team

 The school has a Quiz Bowl team, which won a national championship in 2000.
 The team also won a Pennsylvania state championship in 2022.

 Arts

-The school's student publication is Blue Streak News Online.
+The school's student publication is called The Township Times.

+Joan Klein Weidman played bass fiddle in the school's jazz band.

 Technology

 In 2006, the Pennsylvania Department of Education awarded a grant to the school to buy new technology.
-The grant was part of Governor Ed Rendell's $20 million Classrooms for the Future Program, which Rendell announced on September 20, 2006.
-As part of the grant, the school received several SMART Boards, as well as a number of student laptops.
+As part of the grant, the school received several smart boards and a number of student laptops.
 On September 20, 2017 all students in grades 9-12 were issued an iPad.